moq-wg/moq-transport/draft-ietf-moq-transport.md

 of connecting to the new relay and sending the SUBSCRIBE requests for all it's active subscriptions to the new relay.
-The new relay will send a response to the subscribes and once this has happened, the subscription to the old relay can be stopped with and UNSUBSCRIBE.
+The new relay will send a response to the subscribes and once this has happened, the subscription to the old relay can be stopped with an UNSUBSCRIBE.

 ## Publisher Interactions